 All signs point to growth in 2018, and you don’t want to be the one guy left behind.
 Fret not, because the best productivity apps are here to help you keep pace, and maybe even surge you ahead.
 What are productivity apps you might ask?
 They’re apps that help you manage and prioritise your workload, streamline your efficiency, increase your potential and sustain your mental balance.
 Some of these productivity apps can be quite specific in their functionality, so it’s important you implement at least a few of them into your daily arsenal.
 Here’s our list of the 20 Best Productivity Apps in 2018.
 May they lead to a better you.

 This story is part of our “Better You” series.

 In our fast paced, tech-laden world, distractions are essentially everywhere.
 That can make it surprisingly hard to organise your life, sustain peace of mind and finish your work in a timely manner.
 Enter Buddhify, a legendary meditation app designed exclusively for the modern hustler.
-No matter where you are, or what you might be doing, the app has a meditation regiment on hand at all times.
+No matter where you are, or what you might be doing, the app has a meditation regimen on hand at all times.
 It’s like a refresh button for your brain that keeps all distractions to a minimum.

 Another incredible and optimal mindfulness app, Headspace offers a range of meditation sessions that vary depending on your current activity.
 That’s joined by SOS exercises–designed to level you out in times of high stress–and other mood balancing features.